 If you or a loved one suffer from mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
 Currently, there is over $30 billion in asbestos trust funds, awaiting those who’ve been diagnosed with an asbestos illness.
 We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about top mesothelioma lawyers in your area, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.

 Who is Affected?

-As with other types of mesothelioma, malignant mesothelioma typically affects people who have worked around and have had prolonged exposure to asbestos, and although the ages will vary, victims are typically males around 60 years of age.
+As with other types of mesothelioma, malignant mesothelioma affects people who have worked around and have had prolonged exposure to asbestos.
+Although the ages and gender vary, victims are typically males around 60 years of age.

 However, children and spouses exposed second-hand to asbestos run the risk of developing the disease.
-For example, if a wife washes the clothes of her husband who just spent the day working around asbestos, small asbestos fibers may make their way into her lungs, causing the same damage as it would to someone who worked around asbestos for years.
+For example, if a wife washes her husband’s work clothes after he spent the day working around asbestos, small asbestos fibers may make their way into her lungs, causing the same damage as it would to someone who worked around asbestos for years.

-This type of asbestos exposure is rare, but it’s important to remember that anyone who has had any contact with asbestos runs the risk of getting this cancer.
+Second-hand asbestos exposure is rare, but it’s important to remember that anyone who has had any contact with asbestos runs the risk of illness.